QASphere MCP server

 • Command: npx -y qasphere-mcp

-• Environment variables (listed in configuration template below)
+• Environment variables (as shown in configuration template)

 Configuration Template